mru2/spree_payzen_integration/README.md

 * I guess, you'd like to adapt the design to your taste.
 Just grab the logic in the files: `checkout/_confirm` and `checkout/edit`

+When user comes back from payzen and declined payment, you can customize the flash message in your locale yml file, the key is: `:order_declined_on_payzen`

 Tests
 =====